indrayan-mads/mads699/README.md

-# Did AI change how jobs are forecast?
+# Did AI influence employment projections across occupations, and expose which occupations are most AI-driven?

 The Bureau of Labor Statistics publishes ten-year employment projections for every occupation in the country, and it updates them every couple of years.
 One of those